keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

   The output shows all components that are running on your system.

 ### Modify Helm configuration options

+Helm chart values can be modified before the installation.
+This is useful if you want to install only the `metrics-operator` rather than the full Toolkit or if you need to change the size of the installation.

 To modify configuration options, download a copy of the [helm/chart/values.yaml](https://github.com/keptn/lifecycle-toolkit/blob/main/helm/chart/values.yaml)